bangoga/sorting-algorithm-visulization/README.md

 # Sorting Algorithm Learning Tool
-A webpage with implementations of sorting algorithm shown visually using svg animated graphs
+A webpage with implementations of sorting algorithm shown visually using svg animated graphs.
+The goal is to show results of sorting algorithms a long side each marked step of its concuring algorithm, with the final panel showing the runtime of graphed on the given data overlayed by best and worst case runtime.

 ## Getting Started